 All cash and temporary investments, short-term investments and long-term investments are held by financial institutions in the name of the Airport.
 Except as discussed in Note 2, all cash and temporary investments, short-term investments, and long-term investments were fully collateralized pursuant to agreements with all participating financial institutions to pledge assets on a pooled basis to secure public deposits according to the Virginia Security for Public Deposits Act Regulations of the Code of Virginia.
 All deposits and investments are insured or registered or for securities held by a safe keeping agent are in the Airport's name.
 Temporary investments, short-term investments, and long-term investments are recorded at fair value with any net appreciation or depreciation reflected in the statement of revenues, expenses and changes in net position.
 Temporary investments consist of money market funds, commercial paper, and commercial bank certificates of deposit with original maturities of three months or less carried at fair value.
-Short-term investments consist of U.S. Government agency securities and commercial bank certificates of deposit with original maturity of less than one year.
-Long-term investments consist of U.S. Government agency securities, and commercial bank certificates of deposit with maturities in excess of one year.
+Short-term investments consist of money market funds and commercial bank certificates of deposit with a maturity of less than one year.
+Long-term investments consist of participation in the Virginia Investment Pool.